Ah, Memorial Day. The opening of summer. Time for a three-day weekend, grilling, beer, and Memorial Day sales.

 It’s about the brothers we’ve put in the ground.

-While there’s a certain self-righteousness involved in all the posters and memes about “America is at the mall while we are at war,” many who have lost brothers in arms or loved ones, not only in Iraq and Afghanistan, but in Vietnam, Korea, or the World Wars, can’t help but see that divide when people are out having a grand old time, enjoying the sun and the day off, without a thought for those who gave their lives for their country.
-Argue the righteousness of the wars another time; they gave their lives in the line of duty.
+While there’s a certain self-righteousness involved in all the posters and memes about “America is at the mall while we are at war,” many who have lost brothers in arms or loved ones, not only in Iraq and Afghanistan, but in Vietnam, Korea, or the two World Wars, can’t help but see that divide when people are out having a grand old time, enjoying the sun and the day off without a thought for those who gave their lives for their country.
+Argue the righteousness of the wars another time; these men gave their lives in the line of duty.
 That alone demands honor.